dkiang/PromptVault/README.md

 ### Searching Prompts

 - Use the search bar in the sidebar to search across all prompt content and tags
+- **Keyword highlighting**: Matching terms are highlighted in yellow throughout content and tags
 - Search supports multiple terms (all terms must match)
 - Search is automatically scoped to your current view (regular or hidden prompts)
 - Filter by tags using the tag list in the sidebar